 Introduction

-relay is a local CLI agent that acts as a privilege-isolated conversational execution layer, mediating all communication between a high-privilege internal agent and real humans via WhatsApp.
+relay is a local CLI agent that acts as a privilege-isolated conversational execution layer, mediating all communication between a high-privilege internal agent and real humans via WhatsApp, Telegram, and phone calls.

 The Problem